 By focussing on Repairs & Alterations, she blends her skill in sewing with her interest in the environment with particular focus on waste minimisation.
 She also uses a vintage hand wheel Singer during power cuts and for repairs to vintage clothing.

-Over the years Dyane has enjoyed sharing, her textile skills with her environmental concerns & community spirit with others of all ages.
-Of particular success is the Stitch Kidz Club held for primary school Children, originally in Norfolk with 7 - 10 year olds becoming skilled enough to make their own trousers, skirts and tops, this has now been revived succesfully in this area.
-Stitch Kidz don't just make items for themselves they get involved with the community, making dresses from pillowcases for a local Trashion show which were then sent to Dress a Girl around the world plus some of the accesories Hats, bags and belts for Kynryn for their community certificate :-).
+Over the years Dyane has enjoyed combining her textile skills with her environmental concerns & community spirit with others of all ages.
+Of particular success is the Stitch Kidz Club held for KS2 & KS3 Children, originally in Norfolk with kids becoming skilled enough to make their own trousers, skirts and tops, this has now been revived succesfully in this area.
+Stitch Kidz don't just make items for themselves they get involved with the community, making dresses from pillowcases for a local Trashion show which were then sent to Dress a Girl around the world plus some of the accesories Hats, bags and belts for National Show Kynryn for their community certificate :-).
 Many in Sew Social help make washable cloth sanitary pads for women in Syria and Pakistan.

-On moving to Durham she has become involved with holding a variety of Textile and Art Workshops for children, teens and Adults in the local Community via The Bowes Museum, The Hub, Witham, NeST - Barnard Castle, Evenwood Family Programme, Gaunless Valley Creatives in Cockfield, Colour Your Life, The POD - Bishop Auckland, Auckland Castle, The Forum - Northalerton, UK Sewing Shop - Darlington, Durham Crafty Mums and more.
+On moving to Durham she has become involved with holding a variety of Textile and Art Workshops for children, teens and Adults in the local Community via The Bowes Museum, The Hub, Witham, NeST - Barnard Castle, Evenwood Family Programme, Gaunless Valley Creatives in Cockfield, Colour Your Life, The POD - Bishop Auckland, Auckland Castle, The Forum - Northalerton, UK Sewing Shop - Darlington, Durham Crafty Mums and several schools.

 Recently there has been a resurgence of interest in learning more practical life skills, folk dusting down their sewing machines and wanting to learn how to sew.
 I enjoy working with individuals helping them to learn these essentials, working on personal projects.